-The director of student services will acquaint students with options in developing a plan for degree completion at the time of orientation.
+The Director of Student Services will acquaint students with options in developing a plan for degree completion at the time of orientation.
 To complete all graduation requirements, a student may find that he/she will need to meet these requirements outside of the set programs.

-Belhaven College at times may offer traditional courses to adult students at night or on Saturday as well as miniterm courses.
 These courses may be taken concurrently with other set courses if the student wishes to complete a degree in less time.
-After a student enrolls in the adult studies program, courses taken at other institutions of higher learning must be approved by the registrar.
-Students can access the "request to take a course at another institution" form from Blazenet or the student services office.
-Concurrent enrollment in two institutions is not usually allowed.
+After a student enrolls in the adult studies program, courses taken at other institutions of higher learning must be approved by the Registrar.
+Students can access the "Request to Take a Course at Another Institution" form on Blazenet.
+Concurrent enrollment in two institutions must be approved by the Registrar's office.

-The director of graduate teacher education will acquaint education students with options in developing a plan for degree completion.
+The Director of Graduate Teacher Education will acquaint education students with options in developing a plan for degree completion.
 An appointment for degree completion planning may be made with the director.
 Questions regarding a degree plan should be directed to the director.